civiccc/django-pindb/README.rst

 that you will use the read replicas less than possible.
 You also might encounter more situations where the state of your DB changes behind your
 back: you might read from a lagged replica, then perform a write (which pins you to the master) based on that old information.
-Of course, this is always possible to some degree, replicas or not, unless you're running at the serializable isolation level, but bringing replication lag into the picture exacerbates it significantly.

 If you need to manage more than 1 master/replica set, add ``PINDB_DELEGATE_ROUTERS`` for pindb to defer to on DB set selection.